THE SPACE PAGE: ALL ABOUT SPACES

 Five 5-to-em spaces side by side make a square, and so forth.
 You can check the square against an em space, but it’s pretty easy to see if it’s a square or not.

 When sorting out a bunch of spaces, it’s usually easy enough to see if one space is wider than another if you hold a bunch of them side by side between your thumb and forefinger.
-(It’s not so easy if the spaces are worn or dirty.)
+(It’s not so easy if the spaces are worn or dirty.
+If it’s not clear from looking at the top of the spaces, try looking at the side.)

 Another method is to have spaces of known widths on a clean, flat surface, and check unknown spaces against them by putting them side by side with the narrow sides butting: you can feel any difference by running your fingers across the butting edges.